PPopielarski/skyrim_alchemy/docs/ROADMAP.md

 ToDo:

-1. Change data storage to JSON file.
-Reason: better maintenance and more flexible development.

-2. Add documentation in Mermaid.

-3. Change GUI from Tkinter to PySide6.
+1. Change GUI from Tkinter to PySide6.

-4. Add vendors and location of ingredients.
+2. Add vendors and location of ingredients.
 Vendors with prices, locations with details (what creature should be killed and so on).

-5. Add functionality of finding the cheapest/fastest/easiest way to create particular potion.
+3. Add functionality of finding the cheapest/fastest/easiest way to create particular potion.

-6. Add translations and translation engine.
+4. Add translations and translation engine.